RobToombs/questionnaire-state-machine/README.md

-The purpose of this project is to create an end-to-end application using SpringBoot and Elm.
-The application is a questionnaire state machine, where provided any state of valid questionnaire, will return the next iteration of the questionnaire.
-It is extremely basic in that there are only two answerable questions of RADIO and PROMPT types, but is very extensible in its current state.
+The purpose of this project is to create an end-to-end questionnaire state machine.
+This state machine represents the fundamental principle behind our questionnaire engine in that when provided any state of a questionnaire, it will return the next valid questionnaire state.

 -------------------------------------------------------------------------------------------------------------------
 You will need Node, Gradle, and Java installed on your machine to get this working.